 What if you are warm or even hot constitutionally, after all, we are not all alike.
 You would think that drinking ice water and consuming cold foods would help in these circumstances.
 Cold and raw foods and drink simply cause too much stagnation and create too many problems.
 We would work a little more subtly with this type of patient.
 Cooling foods (think mint, summer squash, tomatoes, pears, persimmon) along with avoidance of spicy foods would be what I would prescribe for someone with a hot constitution or with complaints that have to do with heat in the body.

 Want to find out about your constitution or what might be good for you?
-Call today or book your free 30-minute consultation and we can discuss what might be good for your specific needs.
+Call today or book a 30-minute consultation and we can discuss what might be good for your specific needs.

 Princeton Acupuncture and Oriental Medicine